dhruvjadvani/JS-DSA-FreeCodeCamp/09_Intermediate_Algorithm_Scripting/06_Pig Latin/readme.md

 - If a word begins with a vowel, just add ```way``` at the end.

 # Problem Statement
-Translate the provided string to Pig Latin.
+Translate the provided string to ```Pig Latin```.
 Input strings are guaranteed to be English words in all lowercase.